ArthurVardevanyan/google-storage-object-signed-url-sign-blob/README.md

-# Terraform Provider Scaffolding (Terraform Plugin Framework)
+# Terraform Provider avgcp (Terraform Plugin Framework)

 _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
-The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
+The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-avgcp](https://github.com/hashicorp/terraform-provider-avgcp).
 See [Which SDK Should I Use?](https://developer.hashicorp.com/terraform/plugin/framework-benefits) in the Terraform documentation for additional information._

 This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing: